Arthur Morris/BIRDS AS ART

 What’s Up?

-This blog past makes twenty-five days in a row with a new blog post.
-This one took about 2 1/2 hours to prepare.
+This post took about two hours to prepare and makes forty-two days in a row with a new one.
 Please remember …

 Please Remember